aamnahmalik/SER225Game/docs/GameCodeDetails/GameCodeDetailsSubSections/GameObjectSubSections/creating-a-simple-game-object.md

 ## Setting the Map instance in a Game Object

 In the above example, the `GameObject` will always be drawn at its x and y position relative to the screen's coordinates.
-Many classes however, such as the `Player` and `Enemy` classes, need to have their drawing logic changed based on where the map's camera has moved (this creates that "scrolling" level effect).
+Many classes however, such as the `Player` and `NPC` classes, need to have their drawing logic changed based on where the map's camera has moved (this creates that "scrolling" level effect).
 To add the `Map` instance to the `GameObject` for it to automatically apply that draw logic, the `setMap` method can be used.

 ```java